Fintan-contents/role-of-product-owner/en/README.md

 This document explains the role of product owners in Scrum development.

-It is presumed that scrum masters will use this material to explain the necessary information to product owners.
+It is assumed that scrum masters will use this material to explain to product owners.

 The purposes of this document are as follows.
 - To ensure that product owners understand their role and take suitable action.
-- To ensure that product owners understand their role and take suitable action.
+- To help them understand the difference between a project manager and a product  owner and recognize the mindset of a product owner.

 ## Accessing this document